 Introduction

+Intraspecific genetic variation can drive phenotypic variation within host plants, which

-Plant genes determine individual phenotypes, which can have cascading effects on associated species and entire communities of organisms (Fritz & Price 1988; Maddox & Root 1990; Antonovics 1992; Lamit et al. 2015) .
-While the importance of plant genes for associated communities is well established in common gardens where environmental variation is minimized, the relative importance of plant genotype vs. the environment still remains an open question (Hersch-Green et al. 2011; Tack et al. 2012; Crutsinger 2015) .
+in turn can have cascading effects on associated species and entire communities of organisms (Fritz & Price 1988; Maddox & Root 1990; Antonovics 1992; Lamit et al. 2015) .
+For example, genetic variation in (insert a couple species) can influence (influence a couple community types).
+While there have been a range of examples documenting the community level consequence of host plant genetic variation, these case studies have primarily occurring in common garden experiemnts where environmental variation is minimized.
+However, variation in the environment is also a fundamental influence on host plant variation phenotypic variation and the relative importance of plant genotypic vs. the environmental effects on ecological communities remains an open question (Hersch-Green et al. 2011; Tack et al. 2012; Crutsinger 2015) .
 Addressing this question is critical for understanding the dynamic interplay between ecological and evolutionary processes in shaping communities (Johnson & Stinchcombe 2007; Hughes et al. 2008; Hersch-Green et al. 2011) .

-In genotype-by-environment studies, “environment” is often a catch-all term that encompasses a diversity of abiotic and biotic factors.
-For example, many studies manipulate the environment by planting common gardens in distant locations that likely differ in both abiotic (e.g. soil properties) and biotic (e.g. species pool) factors.
-This work has provided invaluable insight to the importance of spatial scale (Johnson & Agrawal 2005; Tack et al. 2010; Silfver et al. 2015); however, it is difficult to tease apart the effects of the many abiotic and biotic factors that could affect community assembly.
+In genotype-by-environment studies, “environment” is often a catch-all term that encompasses a diversity of factors.
+For example, many studies manipulate the abiotic environment by planting common gardens in distant locations that likely differ in both abiotic (e.g. soil properties) and biotic (e.g. species pool) factors.
+For example (give one or two examples of G x Nutrient experiments).
+Similarly, the biotic environment is also an important consideration.
+(INSERT BIOTIC examples).

+This work has provided invaluable insight to the importance of spatial scale (Johnson & Agrawal 2005; Tack et al. 2010; Silfver et al. 2015).
+How so?
+What was the big takeaway from the Tack papers?
 Studies conducted at smaller spatial scales are advantageous in that they can focus on a single abiotic or biotic factor (Johnson 2008; Abdala‐Roberts et al. 2012; Abdala‐Roberts & Mooney 2013); still though, we have a limited understanding of the relative importance of local abiotic and biotic factors in shaping communities associated with host-plants.

+I would transition here to comparisons of both biotic and abiotic factors together, when and where one might be important and the other not, and why these comparisons are interesting.
+Then go into the importance of the traits and understanding the mechanisms.

 While there have been several studies examining the joint contribution of the environment and host-plant genotype to associated communities, the processes generating community responses often remain unclear (Hersch-Green et al. 2011; Crutsinger 2015).
 This is because many studies do not measure the plant phenotypes mediating the interactions between plant genotype and the associated community.
 Identifying these key phenotypes is also crucial for teasing apart the direct and indirect (via plant traits) effects of the environment on community assembly.

 Indeed, we should be able to predict which phenotypes are more likely to be influenced by the environment based on prior estimates of heritability.
 Heritability measures the proportion of variance in a phenotype explained by genotype (Lynch & Walsh 1998); therefore, we expect that traits with low heritability are more likely to be altered by the environment compared to traits that are highly heritable.
 This can have important consequences for predicting community assembly depending on whether species are cueing in on traits that are weakly or strongly heritable.
+Can you give an example here of when measure the traits was important (e.g. your earlier work where some species correlate with some traits and some with others….so G X E effects will really only be clear if we understand some of the phenotypes)